jasonhemann/21SP-CS2800/syllabus.md

 form of small group "breakout room" work, open class votes and discussions, or walk us all through some of your answers.

+### Recording

+I do not permit electronic video and/or audio recording of class in either modality.
+Unless the student obtains permission from the instructor electronic video and/or audio recording of class is prohibited.
+If permission is granted, any distribution of the recording is prohibited.
+Students with specific electronic recording accommodations authorized by the [DRC](Academic_Accommodations) do not require instructor permission; however, the instructor must be notified of any such accommodation prior to recording.
+Any distribution of such recordings is prohibited.
+Obviously I cannot [stop you](https://obsproject.com/), but it's to both our benefits.

 # Homework

 In order to better scaffold your homework assignments and in order to